-Best Practice 54 - When the public-interest analysis is delegated to the ALJ, parties should promptly develop a full record on all relevant issues, including, where appropriate, presenting evidence from third parties such as industry participants and political witnesses.
+Best Practice 53 - When the public-interest analysis is delegated to the ALJ, parties should promptly develop a full record on all relevant issues, including, where appropriate, presenting evidence from third parties such as industry participants and political witnesses.

 If the public interest is delegated, the parties develop the record as they would with any other issue between the parties.
 Document requests and interrogatories are issued, depositions are taken, expert reports are exchanged, third parties may be subpoenaed, and testimony is taken at the hearing.
-The parties brief the issues and the ALJ will include discussion of the public-interest factors in any Initial Determination.
+The parties brief the issues, and the ALJ will include discussion of the public-interest factors in any Initial Determination or recommendation on remedy.
 This best practice is consistent with that process and is offered to encourage parties to actively and fully develop that record.
 It is often the case that third-party positions on the public interest are not sought or obtained until after an Initial Determination is issued.
-This best practice encourages parties not only to fully develop the record via discovery of each other, but also to fully pursue industry, political, or other relevant third-party positions for presentation to the ALJ.
+This best practice encourages parties not only to fully develop the record via discovery of each other, when the issue is delegated, but also to fully pursue industry, political, or other relevant third-party positions for presentation to the ALJ.